North Korean literature: Themes and literary techniques

 Transition is a particularly important literary technique in symbolising adoption of a didactic message.
 The characters that the reader is supposed to identify with are seen as inadequate and in process, so that a moment of reaffirming one's revolutionary commitment become possible for the reader.
 Thus transitory events, like the New Year, take on symbolic meaning.

 Stories often evoke the pathetic fallacy: characters' emotions tend to be reflected in natural phenomena such as the weather.
 One reason for such a technique is that description of nature might be one of the few areas of artistic expression where authors enjoy relative freedom from political constraints.
 Nature as a theme, however, has undergone a transformation.
 Until the 1990s, man's "revolutionary struggle" is the master of nature, but, since then, nature is viewed as an external threat.
 The intended message is that the floods and consequent economic hardship of the 1990s are caused by factors that are not in the control of the government.
 The 1990s, in general, saw a turn to less romanticised portrayal in North Korean literature.
 However, despite portrayal of difficulties, stories tend to be optimistic and have happy endings.

+North Korean science fiction focuses on the ability of North Korean scientists and engineers to produce new, fantastic technology.
+The protagonists are often challenged by a crisis and respond with humanitarian goals, while the adversary is often American and militaristic.
+Another theme is advanced technology bringing about an ideal society within an engineered environment under North Korean leadership.
+Unlike most other genres, North Korean SF includes nuanced portrayals of foreigners and features violence.
+North Korean science fiction faces an innate challenge in portraying the future as meaningfully different from the present while official North Korean propaganda holds that the country's present state is perfect thanks to an infallible leader.
+North Korean science fiction is relatively unknown in the West.

 Censorship

 All published works must go through several levels of censorship, and must express a given amount of praise for the Workers' Party of Korea's policies.
 In addition, many writers have internalized a mentality of self-censorship.
 However, writers are given access to otherwise prohibited "subversive" materials they can familiarize themselves with.
 They can then cite problematic historical issues with realistic details.
 It is normal for North Korean works to cite foreign Internet materials that ordinary North Koreans do not have access to.

 The choice of literary themes and methods for North Korean authors today is far more limited than it was for Soviet authors, even during the most restrictive periods of Stalinism.
+North Korean science fiction rarely makes use of themes such as dystopia, alternate history, or the far future.
+This is to avoid any implications of political dissent, governmental instability, the nonexistence of North Korea, or any other ideas that may be construed as ideologically opposed to the government.